 If you hold any of your shares of our Class A or Class B common stock in certificate form, you will receive a transmittal letter from our transfer agent as soon as practicable after the Effective Time.
-The transmittal letter will be accompanied by instructions specifying how you can exchange your certificate representing the pre-Reverse Stock Split shares of our Class A or Class B common stock for either: (1) a certificate representing the post-Reverse Stock Split shares of our Class A or Class B common stock for either: (1) a certificate representing the post-Reverse Stock Split shares of our Class A or Class B common stock as applicable, or (2) post-Reverse Stock Split shares of our Class A or Class B common stock as a common stock as a or Class B common stock or class B common stock, as applicable, in book-entry form, evidenced by a transaction statement that will be sent to your address of record indicating the number of shares of our Class A or Class B common stock you hold, together with any payment of cash in lieu of fractional shares of class A or Class B common stock to which you are entitled.
+The transmittal letter will be accompanied by instructions specifying how you can exchange your certificate representing the pre-Reverse Stock Split shares of our Class B common stock for either: (1) a certificate representing the post-Reverse Stock Split shares of our Class A or Class B common stock, as applicable, or (2) post-Reverse Stock Split shares of our Class A or Class B common stock, as applicable, in book-entry form, evidenced by a transaction statement that will be sent to your address of record indicating the number of shares of our Class B common stock, you hold, together with any payment of cash in lieu of fractional shares of Class A common stock to which you are entitled.
 Beginning at the Effective Time of the Reverse Stock Split, each certificate representing pre-Reverse Stock Split shares of our Class A or Class B common stock will be deemed for all corporate purposes to evidence ownership of post-Reverse Stock Split shares.
 If you are entitled to a payment of cash in lieu of fractional shares, payment will be made as described under "Fractional Shares."